What Is SRE? Site Reliability Engineering in a Nutshell

 What exactly is SRE?

-SRE is the brainchild of Ben Treynor, the Senior VP overseeing technical operations at Google.
+Site Reliability Engineering is the brainchild of Ben Treynor, the Senior VP overseeing technical operations at Google.

 He famously described it as “what happens when you ask a software engineer to design an operations team.”

 Accordingly, the key issue that SRE exists to solve is that of organisational silos.
 It works to break down the traditional barriers between Dev and Ops by pulling together their roles into a new hybrid role.

 The result is a Site Reliability Engineer whose job is balanced between developing new features on the one hand, and ensuring that production systems run smoothly and reliably, on the other.

 SREs enable development teams to deploy faster, while using any failures that occur as pointers towards relentlessly improving the overall health of their system.

 There are some key principles of SRE that make it so effective.